The Speckled Sussex is one of the world’s oldest chicken breeds earning them the title of heritage breed!

 Along with fast growing dual purpose breeds such as Rhode Island Reds, they were one of the primary chicken breeds that provided England with meat and eggs when food shortages were rife.

-The Speckled Sussex chicken is a large breed easily identified by its spotted or speckled feather pattern that covers its entire body.
+The Speckled Sussex chicken is a large breed easily identified by its spotted or speckled feathers that covers its entire body.

 While the Speckled type is certainly the oldest of hens, this breed is also available in other color varieties such as dark mahogany and the white with black feathers around the neck and tail.